ten-protocol/ten-documentation/docs/introduction/developer-quickstart.md

 TEN supports "native" SKs - these are managed by the platform and do not require a proxy contract.

-In Ten, SKs are managed by dApp developers through dedicated RPC endpoints.
+In TEN, SKs are managed by dApp developers through dedicated RPC endpoints.

 ### Solution overview

 Imagine you're developing an on-chain game, and you want a smooth UX without the distraction of signing every move.

-Conceptually, the game will create a session key for the user, then ask the user to move some funds to that address, and then create "move" transactions signed with the SK.
+Conceptually, the game will create a session key (SK) for the user, then ask the user to move some funds to that address, and then create "move" transactions signed with the SK.

 If the game were to create the SK in the browser, there would be a risk of the user losing the SK, and the funds associated with it, in case of an accidental exit.
 With TEN, the dApp developer doesn't have to worry about this, because the SKs are managed by TEEs.